-Now that Facebook has updated the subscription messaging broadcast API and is enforcing the “no promotions outside the 24-hour window” rule, many marketers are left wondering what’s next.
+Now that Facebook has updated the subscription messaging broadcast API and is enforcing the “no promotions outside the 24-hour window” rule, many marketers are left wondering what’s next for their social media marketing.

 The answer is: Facebook sponsored messages.
-These important and powerful tools can help you connect with customers, while following Facebook’s new protocols.
+These important and powerful tools can help you connect with customers, while following the new protocols for Facebook Messenger messages.

 Here’s everything you need to know about sending this type of Facebook ad: